Inside this article

 The physiological impact

-One 2010 study involving babies in an intensive unit, showed that listening to lullabies actually improved babies’ oxygen and respiration levels.
+One 2010 study involving babies in an intensive care unit showed that listening to lullabies actually improved babies’ oxygen and respiration levels.
 Another larger 2013 study of intensive care babies showed that listening to lullabies had even more of a positive impact when the songs were sung by the babies’ parents.

 In the study, singing to infants lowered their heart rates, suggesting babies felt less distressed.
 Babies’ sleep, feeding behaviours, and sucking patterns also improved, along with better breathing.
 One other interesting revelation is that singing lullabies was found to lower parents’ stress levels, too.